 If a schema name is included, then the function is created in the specified schema.
 Otherwise it is created in the current schema.
-The name of the new function must not match any existing function with the same argument types in the same schema.
-However, functions of different input argument types may share a name (this is called overloading).
-(Overloading of functions is an Advanced Server feature - overloading of stored functions is not compatible with Oracle databases.)
+The name of the new function must not match any existing function with the same input argument types in the same schema.
+However, functions of different input argument types may share a name (this is called Database Compatibility for Oracle® Developers Reference Guide overloading).
+(Overloading of functions is an Advanced Server feature - overloading of stored, standalone functions is not compatible with Oracle databases.)

 To update the definition of an existing function, use CREATE OR REPLACE FUNCTION.
 It is not possible to change the name or argument types of a function this way (if you tried, you would actually be creating a new, distinct function).
 Also, CREATE OR REPLACE FUNCTION will not let you change the return type of an existing function.
 To do that, you must drop and recreate the function.
+Also when using OUT parameters, you cannot change the types of any OUT parameters except by dropping the function.